adaptyvbio/ProteinFlow/README.md

 ## Usage
 ### Downloading pre-computed datasets (stable)
-Already precomputed datasets with consensus set of parameters and can be access and downloaded using the `proteinflow`. package.
+Already precomputed datasets with consensus set of parameters and can be accessed and downloaded using the `proteinflow`. package.
 Check the output of `proteinflow check_tags` for a list of available tags.
 ```
 proteinflow download --tag 20221110
 ```

 ### Running the pipeline
 You can also run `proteinflow` with your own parameters.
-Check the output of `proteinflow check_snapshots` for a list of available snapshots (naming rule: `{year}{month}{day}`).
+Check the output of `proteinflow check_snapshots` for a list of available PDB snapshots (naming rule: `{year}{month}{day}`).

 For instance, let's generate a dataset with the following description:
 - resolution threshold: 5 $$\overset{\circ}{A}$$,